 Since Connexions is a full blown travel agency, they should be able to apply any discounts available to you personally.
 That means if you have an annual pass, you should be able to use your annual pass discount using CNB’s cruises and tours department (confirmed here and here w/ Citi and with a CNB agent).
 We’ve even been successful using discounts that have been e-mailed to us personally.

 In our experience, 90% of the Connexions agents are great.
 Still, if you find one that’s really great, take down his or her extension.
 At this point, there are two or three Connexions agents we rely on for all our miles and points related travel needs.

 It seems to us like the same Connexions agents staff Citi, Chase, AND CNB’s cruises and tours department (Chase still seems to have them handle the cruises and tours stuff).
 That means if you have a Chase cruises and tours agent you really like, you can use them with Citi too.
 Or CNB!
 We’ve found that some of the best agents are super reliable through e-mail and we can get a lot of our travel set up via e-mail without even calling.

 If for some reason you find a cruises and tours agent that doesn’t seem to know what they’re doing, just try again.
 Most are incredibly competent at what they do and a pleasure to work with.

 Move over Citi, CNB rewards now takes the crown for Disney bookings with points.
 (Chase who?
 JK come back to us!)
-A 1.35x uplift is getting close to the 1.5x we used to get with Chase, and we find it very valuable for booking Disney vacations.
+A 1.2x uplift is close to the 1.25x you get with the Citi ThankYou Premier, and we find it very valuable for booking Disney vacations.
 Of course, the trick is getting the CNB Crystal Infinite card.
 But for us, it’s worth the hassle.